jrockway/json-logs/README.md

 Grab a binary from the releases area, `chmod a+x` it, and move it to somewhere in your $PATH.
 Or you can `go install github.com/jrockway/json-logs/cmd/jlog@latest`.

+If you use homebrew; `brew tap jrockway/tap; brew install jrockway/tap/jlog`.
+(This works on OS X and Linux, and supports Arm64 and AMD64.)

 ## Use

 Pipe it some json-formatted logs: